pgailinas/videoqa-representation-comparison/docs/index.md

 The objective of this study is not to develop a new VideoQA model, but rather to investigate whether compact learned video representations can provide an effective alternative to pretrained representations for downstream VideoQA tasks.

-## Notebook Design Philosophy

-The project is organized as a collection of modular notebooks, each with a well-defined responsibility within the overall experimental framework.
-This design promotes reproducibility, simplifies validation, and allows individual stages of the workflow to be developed, tested, and executed independently.

-Each notebook performs a specific task, such as baseline inference, representation generation, autoencoder training, evaluation, or experimental reporting.
-Standardized inputs and outputs enable the notebooks to operate together as complete experimental pipelines while remaining sufficiently independent to support incremental development and future extensions.

-Development notebooks are designed to execute on small subsets of the NExT-QA dataset, enabling rapid experimentation, parameter tuning, and workflow verification.
-Once an experimental configuration has been validated, the same workflow is applied to the complete dataset to generate the project's primary evaluation results.

-The notebooks are compatible with both Google Colab and local Jupyter environments.
-Common functionality is implemented in reusable Python modules, while each notebook focuses on the experimental steps and outputs relevant to its specific role.

-This modular design supports reproducible machine learning research while also providing a structured workflow that can be extended to investigate additional representation-learning methods, multimodal models, or VideoQA evaluation strategies.

 ## Expected Contributions

 This project contributes a reproducible experimental framework for investigating representation learning within multiple-choice Video Question Answering (VideoQA) systems.
 By combining baseline foundation-model inference with pretrained and self-supervised representation-based approaches, the project provides a controlled methodology for evaluating how different video representations influence downstream VideoQA performance.